Pakistan is open to international tourism

 • If you are flying to Pakistan from abroad, you will most likely land at one of its biggest international airportsits main international airportJinnah International Airport KHI in Karachi, Allama Iqbal International Airport LHE in Lahore, and ,em>Benazir Bhutto International Airport ISB in Islamabad.

-These are also the best (and the cheapest) airports to fly into Pakistan.
-As they are used by many airlines serving the same routes, the competition for passengers is fierce – with decreased airfare as a result.
+These are also the best (and cheapest) airports to fly into Pakistan.
+As they are used by many airlines serving the same routes, the competition for passengers is fierce, and airfare decreases as a result.

 Best airports to fly into Pakistan: Karachi, Lahore, Peshawar, Hyderabad, Islamabad